lumi-a/masters-thesis/thesis.typ

   )
 ] <example-bin-packing-sota>

-Using FunSearch, we find a sequence of instances that show $"RR"_BestFit ≥ 1.5$, matching the upper bound and proving $"RR"_BestFit = 1.5$ exactly.
+Using FunSearch, we find a sequence of instances that show $"RR"_BestFit ≥ 1.5$, matching the upper bound.

 == Knapsack Problem
 In the traditional Knapsack-Problem, we are given a capacity $c$ and a list $I$ of $n$ items, each having both a non-negative weight $w_i≤c$ and a non-negative profit $p_i$.
 Instead of minimising the number of bins we use, we are only allowed to use a single bin of capacity $c$ and the total weight of the items we put in this bin must not exceed $c$.
 Our objective is to _maximize_ the total profit of the items we put in the bin.